Nuuk: KANUKOKA

 KANUKOKA (Kalaallit Nunaanni Kommunit Kattuffiat) was based in Nuuk.
 It was an association of Greenland's municipalities, led by Enok Sandgreen.
-The aim of the organisation was to facilitate cooperation among all five municipalities of Greenland: Avannaata, Kujalleq, Qeqertalik, Qeqqata, and Sermersooq.
-However, Sermersooq and Qeqertalik both withdrew and KANUKOKA was dissolved as of Tuesday, 31 July 2018.
+Its aim was to facilitate cooperation among all five municipalities of Greenland: Avannaata, Kujalleq, Qeqertalik, Qeqqata, and Sermersooq.
+But Sermersooq and Qeqertalik both withdrew and KANUKOKA dissolved on 31 July 2018.
 The organisation ran the municipal elections every four years, with the last election taking place in 2016.
-All municipal authorities in Greenland were members of the organisation up until its 2018 dissolution.
+All municipal authorities in Greenland were members of the organisation until its dissolution.
 The association was overseen by Maliina Abelsen, the Minister for Social Affairs in the Government of Greenland.

 Economy

 Although only a small town, Nuuk has developed trade, business, shipping and other industries.
-It began as a small fishing settlement with a harbor, but as the economy developed rapidly during the 1970s and 1980s, the fishing industry in the capital declined.
-The port is nevertheless still home to almost half of Greenland's fishing fleet.
+It began as a small fishing settlement with a harbor, but as the economy developed rapidly during the 1970s and 1980s, Nuuk's fishing industry declined.
+Nuuk is nevertheless still home to almost half of Greenland's fishing fleet.
 The local Royal Greenland processing plant absorbs landed seafood amounting to over DKK 50 million (US$7 million) per annum, mainly (80%) shrimp, but also cod, lumpfish and halibut.
 Seafood, including seal, is also sold in abundance in Nuuk's fish markets, the largest being Kalaaliaraq Market.
-Minerals including zinc and gold have contributed to the development of Nuuk's economy.
+Minerals including zinc and gold have contributed to Nuuk's economic development.

-The city, like much of Greenland, is heavily dependent upon Danish investment and relies on Denmark for block funding.
+Like much of Greenland, Nuuk heavily depends on Danish investment and relies on Denmark for block funding.

 Energy

-All of Greenland's electricity is supplied by the government-owned company Nukissiorfiit, which has a monopoly on the electricity in Greenland.
+All of Greenland's electricity is supplied by the government-owned company Nukissiorfiit, which has a monopoly on it.
 Since 1993, Nuuk has received its electric power mainly from Buksefjord hydroelectric power plant by way of a 132 kV powerline crossing Ameralik fjord over a distance of 5376 m, the world's longest free span.

 Education

 Nuuk has several educational institutions of higher learning.
-The University of Greenland (Ilisimatusarfik), the only university in Greenland, is in Nuuk.
-The university was founded in 1987 and expanded in 2007 with the new building, Ilimmarfik, housing departments of journalism, management and economics, language, literature and media, cultural and social history, theology and religion and social work.
-Nuuk is also home to the Department of Learning (Ilinniarfissuaq), the oldest educational facility in Greenland, in the old colonial part of Nuuk (Nuutoqaq: Old Nuuk).
-Other notable educational institutions include the Department of Nursing and Health Science, Nuuk Technical College and the Iron & Metal School.
+The University of Greenland (Ilisimatusarfik), Greenland's only university, is in Nuuk.
+It was founded in 1987 and expanded in 2007 with the new building, Ilimmarfik, housing departments of journalism, management and economics, language, literature and media, cultural and social history, theology and religion, and social work.
+Nuuk is also home to the Department of Learning (Ilinniarfissuaq), Greenland's oldest educational facility, in the old colonial part of Nuuk (Nuutoqaq: Old Nuuk).
+Other notable educational institutions include the Department of Nursing and Health Science, Nuuk Technical College, and the Iron & Metal School.

 Healthcare

-The city is served by Queen Ingrid's Hospital.
-The hospital not only serves as the main hospital for the municipality but is the central hospital in all of Greenland.
-The hospital has 185 beds.
+Nuuk is served by Queen Ingrid's Health Center, the regional health center for Region Sermersooq.
+It has an emergency room and a central clinic with several general practitioners.
+Nuuk also has Queen Ingrid's Hospital, Greenland's central hospital.